 “There are hundreds of different varieties – caterpillars for moths.
 So could be a particular tree but no clue to habitat (found on mauve rubber floor!!)
 X”

 “Love how you’ve made an inchworm a pet”

 “Yes and moves an inch at a time!”

 “Yes, they’re interesting to me because of their spinal movement.
 They’re not like most caterpillars because they only have limbs /suckers front and back.
-They reflect an infant developmental movement pattern called Spinal Push.
+They reflect an infant developmental movement pattern called Spinal Yield and Push.
 When little babies get from one end of the cot to another, before being able to crawl, they most likely will have moved that way.
 You could see me doing a replication on YouTube 😉 X”